 Noon, late check-out is available up to 6pm for 50 per cent of the room rate, subject to availability.
 Earliest check-in, 3pm, but flexible subject to availability.

-Breakfast isn’t usually included in the room rate; a Continental breakfast is MAD220 a guest and an American buffet is MAD320.
+Breakfast isn’t included in the room rate; an American buffet is MAD350.

 Selman's Arabian horses are their pride and joy – and they are handsome beasts to behold.
 The hotel has luxurious stables (also the work of Jacques Garcia) and five grassy paddocks where guests can watch the horses frolic.
 Alongside the show at Sunday brunch, it's possible to book a private show at breakfast or dinner.